PrashaantM/AI4SG/README.md

-### PROPOSED SOLUTION: An AI-based platform, Affordable Housing Finder, specifically tailored for low-income immigrants.
+### PROPOSED SOLUTION: An AI-based platform, Housing Finder, specifically tailored for low-income immigrants.
 This platform will leverage an AI-driven recommendation engine to match users with affordable housing options based on their income levels, family size, and proximity to essential services such as schools, healthcare, and public transportation.
+Furthermore, the platform incorporates a multilingual translation feature, allowing users to browse listings and platform interfaces in their preferred language.